You can print the

 distage-static module, an alternative backend that does not use JVM runtime reflection to instantiate classes and auto-traits.

-Injector’s configuration to enable printing of graphviz files with graph representation of the
+Injector’s configuration to enable dumping of graphviz files with a graphical representation of the

 val injector = Injector(new GraphDumpBootstrapModule())